felixjwong/covid19/README.md

 </p>

 <p>
-We remind the reader to refer to Data S1 and S2 of the paper for the mapping between locales in the rows and their names.
+<b>Please note:</b> We remind the reader to refer to Data S1 and S2 of the paper for the mapping between locales in the rows and their names.
 </p>

 ### Prerequisites